AdrianRRojo/Project-2/README.md

 ### Players
 - GET -> /players/:id -> show a detailed page of a specific player
 - POST -> /players/:id -> add comments to a specific player
-### Matches
-- GET -> /match/:id -> show detailed page of a specific page
-- POST -> /match/:id -> add comments to a specific match
 ### Comments
 - POST -> users/:id -> add comment to users database
 - PUT -> comment/:id -> all the user to edit their comment